 Students enrolled in doctoral courses are required to maintain continuous enrollment.
-If the student does not enroll subsequently in a course within the prescribed enrollment period (8 weeks for Term Enrollment Program and Flexible Enrollment Program for Veterans; 10 weeks for Per Course Enrollment Program) the Office of the Registrar will notify the student that he/ she has been dismissed from the program for lack of continuous enrollment and an official entry to the student's record will be made and copied to the DBA Program Director.
+If the student does not enroll subsequently in a course within the prescribed enrollment period (8 weeks for Term and Veterans Advantage; 10 weeks for LifePace Learning) the Office of the Registrar will notify the student that he/ she has been dismissed from the program for lack of continuous enrollment and an official entry to the student's record will be made and copied to the DBA Program Director.
 Dismissal due to lack of continuous enrollment does not exclude students from readmission.